-Ice cream headaches are brief, stabbing headaches that can happen when you eat or drink something cold.
-Ice pops, slushy frozen drinks, ice cream, and other cold foods and drinks can have the same "brain-freeze" effect.
+Ice cream headaches are brief, stabbing headaches that can happen when you eat, drink or inhale something cold.
+Digging into an ice cream cone is a common trigger, but eating or drinking other frosty items, such as ice pops and slushy frozen drinks, can have the same "brain-freeze" effect.

 - Headache Classification Subcommittee of the International Headache Society.
 The international classification of headache disorders: 2nd edition.
 Cephalalgia.
 2004;24(suppl):9.